 - conceive, plan and execute an independent quantitative research project.

-Requirements for a minor in economics include EC 281S Principles of Microeconomics, EC 282S Principles of Macroeconomics, and three upper level economics electives.
+Requirements for a minor in economics include EC 281S Principles of Microeconomics (or Introductory Microeconomics of the Environment), EC 282S Principles of Macroeconomics, and three upper level economics electives.
 One of the electives should be from a group of core micro or macro courses including EC 381 Intermediate Microeconomic Theory, EC 382 Intermediate Macroeconomics, EC 386 Money, Banking, & Financial Institutions, and EC 384 Managerial Economics.